dola578/Head-Circumference-Measurement-Using-a-U-Net-Architecture-with-ResNet101-Backbone/README.md

     + ```Activation Function```: A sigmoid activation function applied to the final convolutional output to map the logits to probabilities.
 3. For Loss Function, a combination of Dice Loss and Binary Cross-Entropy was used.

+Random images with the predicted segmented overlay are generated during training, and kept in overlay_images directory.

 # Model
 The model was saved as ```unet_resnet101_model.pth```.
 The saved model can be found [here](https://webmailuwinnipeg-my.sharepoint.com/:f:/r/personal/dola-s_webmail_uwinnipeg_ca/Documents/Fetal%20Head%20Circumference%20dataset?csf=1&web=1&e=mBKQLT).

 # Test
 The model was then run on the test data for getting segmented test data images.
 The ```Running Model on test data``` section of ```HC.ipynb``` can be run, which will store the segmented images in **output_segmentations** directory.

+# Evaluating segmentation with DSC (Dice Similarity Coefficient) and HD (Hausdorff Distance) with filled annotations as ground truth
+For evaluating the segmentation, DSC and HD were calculated with filled annotations as the ground truth.
+The ```DSC (Dice Similarity Coefficient) with filled annotations as ground truth``` section of ```HC.ipynb``` can be run to get the DSC and HD values.

 # Post Segmentations
 Morphological opening closing and canny edge detector was used for post segmentation steps.
 The ```Morphological Opening and Closing + Canny edge Detector``` section from ```HC.ipynb``` can be run which will store the segmented edges in **output_edges.**